ACCESS-NRI/access-esm1.6-configs/README.md

 GHG concentrations (mmr) for model year  YYYY
 CO2     0.43621E-03
 ```
 i.e. 1.01 * initial value of 4.3189e-04.
-This is the value used by the radiation.BGC (land and ocean).
+This is the value used by the radiation.

 For the 1pctCO2-rad experiment the next line should be
 ```